GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 portal, or signal an error if they didn’t.
 The event may contain the following extra information:

-- PersonId [identifier] – The unique identitifier for the Person requesting to use the portal
+- PersonId [identifier] – The unique identifier for the Person requesting to use the portal

 | **Result**            | **Event Content** |